jflam/ai-starter-app-postgis/README.md

 - SQL-first approach with node-pg-migrate for migrations
 - Raw SQL queries using pg driver (no ORM)
 - Leaflet for interactive maps
-- Spatial queries with PostGIS
+- Spatial queries with PostGIS:
+  - Find restaurants within a specified radius
+  - Calculate distances between points
+  - Store and retrieve geographic coordinates
 - Comprehensive testing setup with Vitest, Jest, and Playwright
 - Docker Compose configuration for local development
 - Multi-stage Docker build for production